Comparative Physiology

 Objectives and Content

-The course is given in the spring term and counts 10 study points.
-The course consists of 32 lectures (16 double lectures) and experimental laboratory classes.
-Lectures will focus on the main physiological processes in relation to the environment (adaptation) and the processes involved in the maintenance of homeostasis.
+The lectures will focus on the main processes within physiology in relation to the environment in plants, animals, and microorganisms, and the processes involved in maintaining homeostasis.

 Learning Outcomes